Gareth Bacon: Member of Parliament

 On 8 November 2019, Bacon was selected by Orpington Conservatives to be their candidate for the upcoming general election, after incumbent Jo Johnson, the younger brother of Prime Minister Boris Johnson, chose not to seek re-election.

 On 12 December 2019, Bacon was elected as the Member of Parliament for Orpington.
 Despite a fall in his numerical vote share, Bacon was elected with the highest Conservative vote share in the seat since 1955, winning the seat with 30,882 votes, a majority of 22,378.

 Bacon made his maiden speech in Parliament on 5 February 2020.
 He became a member of the House of Commons Public Accounts Committee on 2 March 2020.

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Bacon was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

-Bacon was appointed as a Parliamentary Private Secretary (PPS) for the Department of Work and Pensions in September 2021.
+Bacon was appointed as a Parliamentary Private Secretary (PPS) for the Department for Work and Pensions in September 2021.
 On 15 March 2022, he was appointed as PPS to the Minister of State for Brexit Opportunities and Government Efficiency, Jacob Rees-Mogg, within the Cabinet Office.
 On 7 July 2022, he was appointed as PPS to the Chancellor of the Duchy of Lancaster Kit Malthouse.
 Following the reshuffle after Liz Truss's election as Leader of the Conservative Party, he was appointed as PPS to the new Secretary of State for Justice Brandon Lewis on 26 September 2022.

+On 13 November 2023, Bacon was appointed as Parliamentary Under-Secretary of State in the Ministry of Justice by Prime Minister Rishi Sunak.

 Personal life

 In 2004, he married Cheryl Cooley, a fellow Conservative councillor in Bexley.
-She also works for Kemi Badenoch, the Conservative MP for Saffron Walden.
+She also works for Kemi Badenoch, the Conservative MP for North West Essex.
 Bacon and his wife have a daughter.
 He is a former rugby player, a current squash player and a season ticket holder at Manchester United Football Club.